kwoodman1970/kwoodman1970/README.md

 For Project 3 at [InceptionU](https://www.inceptionu.com/), we were to work on real-world web applications for real-world clients.
 Extra credit was given for using [React components](https://react.dev/learn), user authentication, having a second application for administrators, and a number of other things.

-We had the privilege of working on [PAWSitive PetStarz](https://www.petstarz.ca/) &ndash; a web application for helping pet adopters connect with ethicial, humane pet suppliers.
+We had the privilege of working on [PAWSitive PetStarz](https://www.petstarz.ca/) &ndash; a web application for helping pet adopters connect with ethical, humane pet suppliers.
 We were given a codebase that had been built by a team of students at [SAIT](https://www.sait.ca/), and our primary task was to create a set of forms for letting pet suppliers input their pets and associated records into the application.

 This repository does *not* contain the complete application &ndash; it's just a small subset and it only contains the files that we worked on.
 You *can* see the fruits of our labours in our [demonstration video](https://www.youtube.com/watch?v=3aLnxrPMmDY), though.